Lawrence and Butler Counties

 Travel a few miles north to the Amish Countryside, south to Wampum to hike a portion of the North Country Trail or explore Ewing Park in Ellwood City.

 Next, you’ll come upon one of the county’s biggest treasures: Moraine State Park!
 A visitor favorite in the spring is biking the scenic seven-mile paved bike trail, and if you don’t have your own bike there is a bike rental shop.
-The National Scenic North Country Trail is also accessible from here as well as the fourteen mile Glacier Ridge Trail.
+The North Country National Scenic Trail is also accessible from here and follows the fourteen mile Glacier Ridge Trail.

-After you’ve worked up an appetite, exit 422 at Butler/Lyndora for a bite to eat at Lyndora Hotel, known for their jumbo whole wings and hot sausage sandwiches.
-If you’re a golfer, you’re not far from Aubrey’s Dubbs Dred Golf Course, which has been rated by Golf Digest as one of the “Best Places to Play” in North America.
+After you’ve worked up an appetite, head east on 422 to the roadside restaurant Artisan Restaurant, known for their down-home affordable dining options.
+If you’re a golfer, you’re not far from Lake Arthur Golf Course or Aubrey’s Dubbs Dred Golf Course, which has been rated by Golf Digest as one of the “Best Places to Play” in North America.
 Try to make a stop at the Senator Walter Lowrie House, the home of Butler’s only U.S. senator, or a stop at Butler County Historical Society, the county’s largest repository for historic artifacts, photographs, family collections, and original documents about our ancestors.
-If you enjoy learning about Asian culture, visit the Maridon Museum, the only museum in the Western Pennsylvania region with a specific focus on Asian Art and Culture coupled with German Meissen porcelain.

-Relax in Diamond Park and admire the county seat’s courthouse and take a pit stop at the Jeep commemorative stone set up in the park.
+Relax in Diamond Park and admire the county seat’s courthouse and stop at the Jeep commemorative stone set up in the park.
 In Butler, get yourself a sweet treat at Pennie’s Bake Shop & Espresso Bar.
 On Hansen Avenue, you can also spot the historical marker for Butler as the Jeep’s birthplace.
-Treat your family to an evening of fun at Family Bowl-A-Way just west of town before you turn in for the night at the Butler Hampton Inn or Holiday Inn Express.
+Treat your family to an evening of fun at Family Bowlaway Fun Center just west of town before you turn in for the night at the Butler Hampton Inn or Holiday Inn Express.

-When you can get back on 422, you’ll be able to visit Old Point Alpaca Park in Chicora and stop off for a dinner at Anne Marie’s Winery for a delicious pizza and glass of wine.
+When you can get back on 422, you’ll be able to visit Alpaca Palace in Butler and stop off for a dinner at W. Rick's Taproom & Grill for a delicious meal.

 Head east on 422 to “The Heart of Western Pennsylvania,” Armstrong County, where your summer adventure awaits!
 Take in the nature with some intense mountain biking on the Roaring Run Trail.
 From here you can head down to the River’s Edge Canoe and Kayak for a kayaking excursion on the Kiski River!
 Find the treasure on the Armstrong County GeoTrail with each geocache placed at a local historical attraction.
 Get back on track in Schenley, PA with a scenic ride on the Kiski Junction Railroad.
 After all this activity you’re sure to be hungry, but don’t worry we have some great restaurants to refuel at.
 During the summer months Arts on the Allegheny hosts concerts at the Kittanning Riverfront Park, check with the Tourist Bureau for their schedule.
 Finish up with some rest at one of our quaint B&Bs, hotels, or campgrounds before you head out on your next adventure!